An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: A First-Order Explicit Scheme on Irregular Domains

 Thus the pair of equations

-are the discrete analog of equation (\ref{PPE_Numerical_Splitting2}). \begin{remark} As pointed out earlier in remark~\ref{rem:generalIC}, the discretization errors cause solvability for equation (\ref{PoissonMatrixEq1}) to fail.
-These solvability errors are ``small'' (second order).
-Hence, as it is commonly the case with numerical solutions of the Poisson equation with Neumann boundary conditions, we solve equation (\ref{PoissonMatrixEq1}) in the least squares sense.
-This provides an approximation to the pressure which is within the discretization error. \myremarkend \end{remark}
+are the discrete analog of equation (\ref{PPE_Numerical_Splitting2}). \begin{remark} For domains where the velocity is specified on the boundary, the pressure is only determined up to a constant.
+Hence, the discrete linear system (\ref{PoissonMatrixEq1}) is singular, and discretization errors in $a$ and $b$ may cause solvability for equation (\ref{PoissonMatrixEq1}) to fail.
+These solvability errors arise from numerical truncation, and are therefore ``small'' (second order).
+Hence, as it is commonly the case with numerical solutions of the Poisson equation with Neumann boundary conditions, we project the right hand side of (\ref{PoissonMatrixEq1}) onto the column space of the Poisson matrix.
+For a conscise approach, on how to solve the system by constructing a square, nonsingular matrix system using the null vector $r = [1 1 \ldots 1]^T$, see \cite{Henshaw1994}. \myremarkend \end{remark}